 - Tasks and Projects: Inspiring Sustainable Lifestyles

 - This section is full of projects that are generally either longer-term or involve some extracurricular effort on the part of students or teachers or both.
 These actions have tiers of points to distinguish the steps required to bring the project to completion.

 The Sustainable Pittsburgh K-12 Challenge takes seven Sustainability Focus Areas and applies them to actions in the K-12 Master Playbook.
 Much like the yearlong competition, the Sustainability Focus Areas for the K-12 Challenge are: Social Equity, Engagement, Air Quality, Water, Energy, Transportation, and Materials Management.

-Similar to the yearlong Sustainable Pittsburgh Challenge, schools will be placed into competitive divisions to ensure a fair and equitable comparison between schools.
+Similar to the yearlong Sustainable Pittsburgh Challenge, schools may be placed into competitive divisions to ensure a fair and equitable comparison between schools.
 The divisions will be based on a combination of factors including number of teachers participating, student population, student to teacher ratio, and socio-economic range of the school zone.
 Divisions, if any are required to ensure a fairer competition, are released after the final day of sign-ups.